WJZ-FM: WCBC, WBMD-FM, WKTK, WQSR

 The station signed on the air on November 22, 1963.
 The original call letters were WCBC, owned by Christian Broadcasting Company and it aired a Christian radio format.

 The station was purchased on March 6, 1968, by Key Broadcasting, which continued the Christian radio format, changing its call sign to WBMD-FM in late 1969.
 The new call sign referred to Baltimore, Maryland.
 The FM station simulcast a country music AM station, WBMD, already owned by Key.

 In 1970, the FM's format became progressive rock at night, with country during the day.
 On July 5, 1971, the station's call sign was changed to WKTK and the format shifted to all progressive rock music.
 From 1977 to 1979, WKTK played disco music.
 It later changed to oldies with the decline of disco.
 In 1982, the call letters became WQSR as the station planned to join "Super Radio", a new national adult contemporary music network to be operated by ABC, using noted disc jockeys such as Dan Ingram, Ron Lundy and Jay Thomas.
 Shortly before Super Radio's scheduled launch, ABC decided not to go forward with the network.
 WQSR kept its new call letters but aired local programming.

 WQSR was then sold to Sconnix Broadcasting in 1988 and continued playing oldies music.
 The station, along with WBMD, was sold to American Radio Systems (ARS) for $39 million in 1994; ARS would merge with CBS Radio in 1998.

 WXYV

-On September 8, 2001, at 6 am, WQSR moved to WXYV's 102.7 FM frequency to broadcast on a better signal.
+On September 8, 2001, at 6 a.m., WQSR moved to WXYV's 102.7 FM frequency to broadcast on a better signal.
 After two days of simulcasting, at 3 p.m. on September 10, 105.7 FM became the new home for WXYV, and flipped to urban contemporary format, branded as "X105.7".
-(X105.7 marked WXYV's second stint as an urban station; the first incarnation was known as "V103", which flipped to CHR/Top-40 and became "102.7XYV" in 1997, and was then re-branded as "B102.7" in 1998, with the same CHR/Top-40 format.)
+(X105.7 marked WXYV's second stint as an urban station; the first incarnation was known as "V103", which flipped to contemporary hit radio and became "102.7XYV" in 1997, and was then re-branded as "B102.7" in 1998, with the same CHR/Top-40 format).
 The call letter swap between the two stations became official four days later.

 Both stations were owned by Infinity Broadcasting (forerunner to CBS Radio).
 The morning show was a simulcast of former V103 and 92Q personality Frank Ski's wake up program, originating from WVEE, "V103" in Atlanta.